godotengine/godot-docs/classes/class_roommanager.rst

 Switches the portal culling system on and off.

 It is important to note that when portal culling is active, it is responsible for **all** the 3d culling.
-Some editor functionality may be more difficult to use, so switching the active flag is intended to be used to make sure your :ref:`Room<class_Room>` / :ref:`Portal<class_Portal>` layout works within the editor.
+Some editor visual debugging helpers may not be available when active, so switching the active flag is intended to be used to ensure your :ref:`Room<class_Room>` / :ref:`Portal<class_Portal>` layout works within the editor.

 Switching to ``active`` will have no effect when the ``room graph`` is unloaded (the rooms have not yet been converted).

+\ **Note:** For efficiency, the portal system is designed to work with only the core visual object types.
+In particular, only nodes derived from :ref:`VisualInstance<class_VisualInstance>` are expected to show when the system is active.

 ----